Miss Earth 2008: National costume

 The National Costume competition of Miss Earth 2008 was held on 28 October 2008 at the PAGCOR Grand Theatre in the city of Parañaque.
 And again minor/sponsor awards were also given at that night.

 All of 85 candidates participated in the competition, with Miss Panama winning the coveted Best in National Costume award.
 Miss Philippines, Karla Henry was unanimously chosen by the members of the press as Miss Photogenic.
 Minor/sponsor awards were also given at that night.

 TV shows

 The ladies had their TV guesting on the different shows of ABS-CBN and Studio 23, the official media partner of Carousel Production for Miss Earth 2008.
 They had gone to Wowowee, ASAP, Kapamilya, Deal or No Deal, and The Singing Bee.

 Mall tours

 The delegates also had their mall tours and fashion shows in all Robinsons Malls nationwide in order to promote its cause which is to promote the protection of our environment.

 Contestants

+85 contestants competed for the title.